ALTERNATIVES TO POISON

 - Remove ivy—rats thrive in it—and replace it with native plants that offer wildlife habitat.
 Do not leave pet foot out and make sure garbage bags are tied tightly and secured.
 If you live in or manage an apartment building, make sure dumpsters are kept closed at all times and preferably locked.

 - Consider installing a barn owl box—but ONLY if everyone in your neighborhood commits to not using poison.
 See also the Hungry Owl Project for more information and tips.

-And last but not least, check out this excellent new web site about safer rodent control.
+Also, check out this excellent new web site about safer rodent control.

 For information about GOPHER problems, check out Gophers Limited.